danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### 1. Create a pipeline

-Navigate to the "Elastic Transcoder" service in the AWS web console.
-Select a region (for example Ireland), and click on "Create New Pipeline".
+Navigate to the Elastic Transcoder service in the AWS web console.
+Select a region (we'll use EU Ireland), and click on "Create New Pipeline".

 <figure>
   <img src="./img/create-pipeline.png" alt="Elastic Transcoder pipeline creation form.">
   <figcaption>Create a pipeline by providing a name, and input/output buckets.</figcaption>
 </figure>

-Create the pipeline and take note of the ARN and Pipeline ID--we'll need both to configure our Lambda function later on.
+Create the pipeline and take note of the ARN and Pipeline ID--we'll need both to configure the Lambda function later on.

 <figure>
   <img src="./img/created-pipeline.png" alt="Created Elastic Transcoder pipeline.">